CPC and World Political Parties Summit: Background

-The Summit was organized by the International Liaison Department of the Chinese Communist Party.
+The Summit was organized by the International Department of the Chinese Communist Party.
 The department, which is tasked with building relationships with political parties internationally, has had its profile increase during the Xi era.
 In 2014, the department launched a series of annual dialogues in an effort to promote "China's story" to foreign elites.
 The department has also held a series of themed dialogues with foreign political parties, such as a dialogue organized around the 200th birthday of Karl Marx, and an African dialogue in 2018.
 The latter brought together leaders of political parties from over forty African countries.

-The department developed the CPC and the World Political Parties Summit as a formal follow-up to these recent efforts.
+The department developed the CPC and the World Political Parties Summit as a formal follow-up to these efforts.

 Proceedings

 The summit followed days after the 100th Anniversary of the Chinese Communist Party.
-International Liaison Department Vice Minister Guo Yezhou stated that the Summit's purpose was to "help the international community adjust more quickly to the rise of China," and for the Chinese government to increase its "understanding, support, and companionship" from other nations.
+International Department Vice Minister Guo Yezhou stated that the Summit's purpose was to "help the international community adjust more quickly to the rise of China," and for the Chinese government to increase its "understanding, support, and companionship" from other nations.

 More than twenty heads of state from developing countries made speeches congratulating the party on its one-hundredth anniversary, some of them thanking China for the masks and vaccines provided for COVID-19 response efforts.

-Xi Jinping and the host of the summit, thanked national and international political party representatives who sent well wishes for the party's anniversary.
+Xi Jinping was the keynote speaker.
 He called on political parties worldwide to shoulder historic responsibility for the pursuit of the people's wellbeing and progress of mankind.
 He also renewed a call to work towards building a community with a shared future for mankind, and voiced rejection towards technology blockades, developmental decoupling, as well as unilateralism, hegemony, and power politics.
 Xi stated that China's modernization demonstrated that the Chinese model was a viable alternative to Western modes of development and that China was willing to share its experience with other countries.